StarMade/StarMade/README.md

 NOTICE: This project is currently unactive.
-This project is not longer supported or developed by any commiters.
-If you want to keep this project going you can create pull requests which will be pulled.
+This project is not longer developed by any original creators.
+If you want to keep this project going you can create pull requests which will be pulled if it helps us to reach our objective.
 NOTICE: This project DOES NOT work yet.
 This is just a place for people to work on this as it is yet to be done.

 StarMade (StarMade Coders Pack)
 ========